Italian passport

 Every Italian citizen is also a citizen of the European Union.
 The passport, along with the national identity card, allows for free movement and residence in any EU member state, in the European Economic Area and in Switzerland.

+According to the Henley Passport Index, by 2024, with 194 countries with "Visa-free" access (including "Visa on arrival" and "Electronic Travel Authorization" - eTA) it is the strongest passport in the world tied with France, Germany, Japan, Singapore and Spain.

 Physical appearance

 Italian passports share the common design of EU Passports: they are burgundy-coloured, with the Emblem of Italy emblazoned in the center of the front cover.
-The word "Passaporto", meaning passport, is inscribed below the coat of arms and "Unione Europea" (European Union), "Repubblica Italiana" (Italian Republic) above.
+The word "Passaporto", meaning passport, is inscribed below the emblem and "Unione Europea" (European Union), "Repubblica Italiana" (Italian Republic) above.
 The biometry symbol appears right below "Passaporto" in the centre.

 The current version of the passport contains 48 pages.

 Identity information page

 The biodata are on page 2 of the passport, and include the following: